gigirassy/testingapollo/content/services.md

 These are services I host on subdomains of this site, through VPSes, and simple pages.

 I had some misadventures beforehand, before I realized a VPS with Caddy and Docker would be easier. (and easier it was!)

-### Usage Policy
+<details><summary>Usage Policy</summary>

-By using the services, you agree that you will not use them for exploitation of others, DDoS/memory flooding, data scraping (host your own instead!), purposes related to harmful structures, harassment, immoral content, or commercial activities.
+By using the services, you agree that you will not use them for exploitation of others, DDoS/memory flooding, data scraping (host your own instead!), purposes related to harmful structures, harassment, immoral content, or commercial activities.</details>

-### Privacy
+<details><summary>Privacy</summary>
 By design, I do not log your usage of the services at all.
 The only things I log related to them are anonymous analytics of visits to this page via Umami, which can not personally identify you and are used to benefit the services via checking if they're being served fairly.

 For encrypted services, I don't even know what's in the paste/upload/etc. I can only respond to a takedown if you have the full URL.

 For anything under frontends, takedown requests will be ignored as I have no control on what's on them.
-They're proxies.
+They're proxies.</details>

 #### _Squawk!_